Do you have a question about Asian Aid? Click on the tabs below:

 Who implements the projects within each theme?

-Asian Aid partners with nine humanitarian agencies in six Asian countries to address some of the most pressing needs these countries face.
+Asian Aid partners with local humanitarian agencies to address some of the most pressing needs disadvantaged children and communities in Asia face.
 Our partners are locally staffed and include a wealth of experience and expertise.
 Culturally sensitive, our partners are instrumental in implementing development initiatives in very poor communities, and in providing free and improved health and education services.

 What percentage of funds goes to supporting the projects?